-If the final plat is not recorded within twelve (12) months from the date of town council approval, such approval shall be null and void.
-This time period may be extended by the town council for up to an additional six (6) month period for good cause shown.
+If the final plat is not recorded within twelve (12) months from the date of Town Council approval, such approval shall be null and void.
+This time period may be extended by the Town Council for up to an additional six (6) month period for good cause shown.
 The subdivider must petition in writing for an extension prior to the expiration of the original twelve (12) months.
-No extension will be granted if it is determined that it will be detrimental to the town.
+No extension will be granted if it is determined that it will be detrimental to the Town.
 (Ord.
 22-06, 8-16-2022)

 CHAPTER 5 GENERAL REQUIREMENTS FOR ALL SUBDIVISIONS